dctime/signals/issues.md

 Limiting input and output sides.

-Turning off functionality if not enough input and output sides.
+Turning off functionality if not the same amount of input and output sides.

 ### 2025.5.7

 Render the model of input and output ports of the operation block (1)

-Adding functionalities to the operation block
+Adding functionalities to the operation block (2)

+Shrink the hit box of the operation block

+need input 1 and input 2 models (4)

+Signal Operation Block output will be pulled to zero when output and one of the input connected to each other and the wire between the two updates.
+Requires a new block that provides stable feedback loop.

+Const Signal Block and Operation block has a lot of functionalities that are the same